1RedOne/azure-content/articles/virtual-network/virtual-networks-multiple-nics.md

 - **Incoming traffic** whose destination is the NIC in question flows first through the subnet, triggering the subnet’s NSG rules, before passing into the NIC, then triggering the NIC’s NSG rules.
 - **Outgoing traffic** whose source is the NIC in question flows first out from the NIC, triggering the NIC’s NSG rules, before passing through the subnet, then triggering the subnet’s NSG rules.

 Learn more about [Network Security Groups](virtual-networks-nsg.md) and how they are applied based on associations to subnets, VMs, and NICs..

-## How to Configure a multi NIC VM in a classic deployment

 The instructions below will help you create a multi NIC VM containing 3 NICs: a default NIC and two additional NICs.
 The configuration steps will create a VM that will be configured according to the service configuration file fragment below: